W4ngatang/sent-bias/README.md

 GLOVE_PATH=path/to/glove.840B.300d.txt
 ```

-Then copy `scripts/run_tests.sh` to another location, edit as desired, and run it with `bash`.
+Then copy `scripts/run_tests.sh` to a temporary location, edit as desired, and run it with `bash`.

 ### Details